botniedata/building-your-first-end-to-end-data-portfolio/README.md

     `sudo usermod -aG nogroup ftpuser`

 ---
 ### Add `write` permission for the user `ftpuser` to `/home/ftpuser/ftp` directory
 - Using `chmod` to tadd write permission for the owner of the directory `/home/ftpuser/ftp`. <br>

     `sudo chmod u+w /home/ftpuser/ftp`

+---
+### Change user to Root Access (Administrative Access)
+- This may helpful to install packages without putting password everytime the installation required.
+    `sudo su - ` <br>
+    - apply the password to continue

 ### Install vsftpd
 - Ensure that `vsftpd` (Very Secure FTP Daemon) is installed on your system.
 You can use your package manager to install: <br>